How To Go Gluten-Free And Dairy-Free

 13. Go Beyond The Grocery Store

 For gluten-free products, explore specialty stores.
-These stores often carry fresh, locally sourced items and specialized ingredients that may not be found in typical grocery stores, giving you more variety and meal options.
+These stores often carry fresh, locally sourced items and specialized ingredients that may not be available in typical grocery stores, offering greater variety and meal options.

 14. Learn About Gluten-Free Baking Techniques

-Baking without gluten can be challenging because gluten gives baked goods structure and suppleness.
+Baking without gluten can be challenging because gluten provides structure and tenderness to baked goods.
 Experiment with xanthan gum or guar gum to mimic the texture of gluten and improve your baked goods.
 With practice, you can become an expert at gluten-free baking.

 Tips For A Dairy-Free Diet